Bankia, Caixabank sell stakes in NH Hoteles, BME

-MADRID Spanish banks Bankia and Caixabank on Thursday announced stake sales in other companies as lenders bulk up capital ahead of Europe-wide health checks of their balance sheets this year.

-Bankia and its parent company BFA said they had put all of their 12.6 percent stake in hotel group NH Hoteles up for sale.
-The stake is worth around 192 million euros (159 million pounds) at Thursday's closing price.
+Bankia and its parent company BFA said they had put all of their 12.6 percent stake in hotel group NH Hoteles (NHH.MC) up for sale.
+The stake is worth around 192 million euros ($261 million) at Thursday's closing price.

 Spain's bailed-out banks, such as Bankia, have been among the most active sellers of industrial holdings as they slim down as part of their restructuring plans.

-Bankia has already sold stakes in IT company Indra, International Airlines Group and insurance group Mapfre.
-It still has to sell 5.14 percent of utility Iberdrola.
+Bankia has already sold stakes in IT company Indra (IDR.MC), International Airlines Group (ICAG.L) and insurance group Mapfre (MAP.MC).
+It still has to sell 5.14 percent of utility Iberdrola (IBE.MC).

 At the end of 2012, La Caixa, Caixabank's parent group, raised 1.65 billion euros by cutting its majority stake in Caixabank.
-It also raised funds though a bond that could be exchanged into part of its stake in Spanish oil major Repsol.
+It also raised funds though a bond that could be exchanged into part of its stake in Spanish oil major Repsol (REP.MC).

 JB Capital Markets will act as book-runner for the Bankia operation, while Citigroup will sell Caixabank's stake in BME to institutional shareholders.